Off-Grid Homes

 Key Points

 Consult with us before finalizing the home design or starting construction.
-We offer consultation services for preliminary design and planning.

 Water lines must not depend on power (i.e. heat tape) for freeze prevention.
+Do not install plumbing in exterior walls.

 Please be aware that we cannot guarantee emergency response service to remote locations, especially during the winter.
-Our acceptance of your project and installation does not make us liable for any incidental inconvenience or damage resulting from a power system fault for any reason.
+Our acceptance of your project and installation does not make us liable for any incidental inconvenience or damage resulting from a power outage or system fault for any reason.

 Building Efficient, Sustainable Homes